hellocoop/www.hello.coop/src/pages/approach.md

 However, all three parties (issuer, user, application) must be using the same, new decentralized technology, but unfortunately none are today.
 This is a three-way cold start barrier that has yet to be broken.
 There is no value to one party adopting the technology unless the other parties they are interacting with have also adopted it.

+While there are a number of digital wallets that are being adopted by users to hold government issued credentials, most wallets are incompatible with each other.
+We view this as as adoption friction that Hellō can solve as an abstraction layer between all the different wallets, and the developer.

+## Issuer Business Model

+A challenge the decentralized identity movement has not adequately addressed is the business model for commercial issuers such as credit rating agencies or background checking services.
+In the decentralized architecture, to preserve the user's privacy, there is no bilateral relationship between the issuer and the application, preventing the issuer from selling credentials to the application developer.

 ## Decentralized Governance

 Rather than using decentralized technology to address the concerns of a centralized service, our approach is to decentralize the governance of a centralized service with a multi-stakeholder cooperative that has representation from users, organizations, and employees.
 See [Hellō Cooperative](cooperative) for details.